ST Edge AI Core - Command-line Interface

 - supported target:

-DEPRECATED - Apply an extended validation process to report the L2r error layer-by-layer (Only supported for the floating-point Keras model, experimental for the other models).
-Else only the L2r is evaluated on the last or output layers. - Optional
+DEPRECATED - Apply an extended validation process to report the L2r error layer-by-layer for the floating-point Keras model, experimental for the other models.
+Otherwise, the L2r is evaluated only on the last or output layers - Optional

-Note that this option will be removed in the next release.
+Note: This option will be removed in a future release.

 --io-only